Competitive, comprehensive individual and group coverage backed by more than two decades of experience.

 - Student plans.
 Medical coverage for international students and faculty.

 - Health insurance.
 Global health insurance coverage through Reside.

 - Adventure sports.
-Covers the action-minded traveler who’s into hunting, fishing and extreme sports.
+Covers the action-minded traveler who’s into hunting, fishing and outdoor sports.

 - Group coverage.
 Protect your trip and your health through two plans designed for group travel.

 What might not be covered by Seven Corners?

 In line with many other travel insurance providers, Seven Corners bars coverage for specific situations that vary by plan:

 - Specific destinations.
 Your plan typically bars trips to Iran or Syria, for example.

 - State restrictions.
 You won’t find all plans available in all US states.